streams

 [Top]

-The ideas expressed by these theologians and interpreters raise serious questions and lead to compass-changing implications.
+The previous mentioned ideas expressed by theologians and interpreters raise questions and implications.

-On the one hand, if it is true that God's "spirit" in the Old Testament signifies God himself and not a distinct personality second to him, then what catalyst or agent of change entered into the Godhead to create and separate Another Person out of God?
+On the one hand, if it is true that God's "spirit" [lower case first letter] in the Old Testament signifies God himself and not a distinct personality second to him, then what catalyst or agent of change entered into the Godhead to create and separate Another Person out of God?
 And why did a second Spirit of God emerge only after the Old Testament era?

 On the other hand, if the Spirit in the OT is a Third Person and the ancient Hebrews knew this to be true, why haven't the Jewish people taught this all along, rather than fight so hard against it?

-If this is true, then the testimony of Yeshua must be theologically inadequate, is it not?
+If this is true, then the testimony of Yeshua himself must be theologically inadequate, is it not?

-Why was Yeshua silent about the Other Person?
+Why is Yeshua silent about the Other Person?

 Put another way: